Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: System Model and Problem Formulation

-When the random communication interruption is taken into consideration, each communication link between any two cooperation nodes may be interrupted so that the nodes can not receive messages from all neighbour nodes, as shown in Figure~\ref{fig:graph}.
-We formulate the severity of communication interruption with a packet loss rate $0 < p < 1$, which is also an interruption probability indicating how likely communication interruption will occur between each two cooperation nodes at each timestep.
+With the occurrence of communication interruptions, each communication link connecting any two cooperating nodes could possibly be interrupted at each timestep, resulting in the nodes being unable to receive messages from their neighboring nodes, as depicted in Figure~\ref{fig:graph}.
+We formulate the severity of communication interruption with a packet drop rate $0 < p < 1$, which is also an interruption probability indicating how likely communication interruption will occur between each two cooperation nodes at each timestep.
+The packet drop means a message from a node fails to be received by its target node, which indicates a communication interruption.
 Then, we can obtain the set of cooperation nodes from which node $a_i$ can successfully receive messages at timestep $t$, $\mathcal{R}^{(t)}_i \in \mathcal{N}_i$, by uniformly sampling nodes from $\mathcal{N}_i$ with the probability of $1 - p$.
 In this case, node $a_i$ can receive messages from nodes $a_j \in \mathcal{R}_{i}^{t}$, and fuse messages from other nodes with its own perception features to produce the fused feature $\mathbf{H}_{i}^{(t)}$.
 The fusion process can be formulated as follows: